 The idea, or idea told to those who attend, is to collect up a group of people in order to educated and illuminate them as to the reality of timesharing.
 In reality, and ironically, what happens at these events is that rather than people being given information they are instead fed a carefully constructed sales pitch.
 Even those who begin to get uncomfortable or suspicious, being in a foreign situation and literally face-to-face with those making them uncomfortable are less likely to leave, confront or question the sales people.
 Hence, all too easily people find themselves manipulated and even intimidated into signing ‘low risk’ contracts there and then which are in reality neither low risk or the ‘once in a lifetime’ deal they were promised.

 Then, to avoid this reality becoming yours the easiest and only sure way to escape it is to never attend a timeshare presentation event.
-Instead, to learn more about timesharing and in a safe and via an unbiased resource of information, give the information provided via the official a read.
+Instead, to learn more about timesharing and in a safe and via an unbiased resource of information, give the information provided via the official Action Fraud UK website a read.